Codeception/codeception.github.com/docs/reference/configuration.markdown

 This section is used to configure a module for all suites.
 If you got module shared through all suites, put their configuration here.

+#### Extensions

+Extensions can subscribe to events and extend Codeception functionality.
+They can be installed from 3rd party sources and enabled in global configuration `codeception.yml`.

+{% highlight yaml %}
+extensions:
+    enabled: [MyExtension] # class name
+    config:
+        MyExtension:
+            param: value
+{% endhighlight %}

+Extensions should included in global bootstrap file in `tests/_bootstrap.php`

 ## Suite Configuration

 Each suite has it's configuration file in `tests` directory.
 It's used for configuring modules used in test scenarios.